-Hydrocephalus is a condition caused by an excessive accumulation of cerebrospinal fluid around the brain.
-Hydrocephalus tends to affect most puppies before they reach 9 months of age, although some dogs may not show symptoms until they are older.
+Hydrocephalus refers to an excessive accumulation of cerebrospinal fluid around the brain.
+It tends to affect most puppies before they reach 9 months of age.
+However, some dogs may not show symptoms until they are older.

-Hydrocephalus causes seizures, partial or complete blindness, dementia, and eventual death, although some dogs are able to live with a mild case of hydrocephalus throughout adulthood.
+Hydrocephalus causes seizures, partial or complete blindness, dementia, and eventual death.
+Some dogs may be able to live with a mild case of hydrocephalus throughout adulthood.

 Treatment involves the use of corticosteroids and diuretics to reduce the production of cerebrospinal fluid.
 Sometimes surgery is necessary.

-Pugs usually live a sedentary life, and as a result are prone to obesity.
-Be sure to give and balanced healthy diet and enough exercise to your pug to prevent obesity.
+Pugs usually live a sedentary life.
+As a result they are prone to obesity.
+Be sure to give a balanced and healthy diet and enough exercise to your pug to prevent unhealthy weight gain.